nickmflorin/enumerated-literals/README.md

 An [`EnumeratedLiterals`][instance] instance can be created such that its [members][member] are each associated with other values, constants, and/or functions.
-These other values, constants, and/or functions will be strongly typed and associated to each [member] of the [`EnumeratedLiterals`][instance] instance:
+These other values, constants, and/or functions will be strongly typed and associated with each [member] of the [`EnumeratedLiterals`][instance] instance:

 ```ts